Current stage: Hearing Held

 May 8, 2026

-Key EventThe docket entry indicates the court declined to decide the plaintiffs' ex parte TRO application and converted it into a Motion for Preliminary Injunction, set a briefing schedule and a hearing, and extended the defendant's deadline to answer or otherwise respond to the complaint.
-The court set defendant opposition and plaintiff reply deadlines, scheduled a hearing for June 4, 2026 at 8:30 a.m., extended the defendant's response deadline to June 29, 2026, and ordered the clerk to serve the minute order.
+Key EventThe court converted the plaintiffs' ex parte application into a motion for a preliminary injunction seeking relief for all similarly affected individuals, set a briefing schedule, scheduled a hearing, and extended the defendant's deadline to respond to the complaint.
+Specifically, the defendant's opposition is due May 14, 2026; plaintiffs' reply is due May 21, 2026; a hearing is set for June 4, 2026 at 8:30 a.m.; and the defendant's deadline to answer, move, or otherwise respond is extended to June 29, 2026.

 April 28, 2026